POOL HEAT FOR A PENNY! $100 GROCERY CREDIT! click here

 Explore Downtown Manteo

 Downtown Manteo is full of history and beauty.
 Located just 10 minutes south of Nags Head, Manteo is the perfect town to walk around and explore.
 Take a stroll on the waterfront docks and enjoy the view of the Albemarle and Croatan Sounds.
 In Manteo, you’ll have the option to head over to Roanoke Island Festival Park.
-While the park itself does require admission, there’s a soundside walking path that’s free and open to the public.
-There are also free events that happen during the spring and summer months in Manteo.
+While the park requires admission, there’s a soundside walking path that’s free and open to the public.
+There are also free events during the spring and summer months in Manteo.
 Exploring downtown Manteo is up there on our Outer Banks free things-to-do list!

 Ride Bikes for Free on the Outer Banks